Landscape planning

-☢Landscape planning, a branch of landscape architecture, is a multidisciplinary field that analyzes, evaluates, and guides landscape change across area and time scales.
-It links scientific data with land-use regulations and spatial design, along with stakeholder goals to support how landscapes should develop and evolve. because landscapes function as social-ecological systems, landscape planners try to balance ecological integrity, cultural values, and human well being while dealing with pressure from urbanization and climate change and the amount of resources available to them.
+Landscape planning, a branch of landscape architecture, is a multidisciplinary field that analyzes, evaluates, and guides landscape change across area and time scales.
+It links scientific data with land-use regulations and spatial design, along with stakeholder goals to support how landscapes should develop and evolve. because landscapes function as social-ecological systems, landscape planners try to balance ecological integrity, cultural values, and human well-being while dealing with pressure from urbanization and climate change and the amount of resources available to them.

 Landscape planning typically follows a structured sequence, starting with goal development followed by landscape analysis, development and evaluation of alternatives, selecting the preferred options, implementation, and monitoring.
 The planning process follows long standing and established ecological planning methods which use landscape structure, function, change, and scale to diagnose current conditions and predict future scenarios and potential outcomes.
-Landscape planning was originally used int he context of non-urban land use, but it has evolved to be commonly used to address urban, peri-urban, and rural environments an treat them as interconnected systems instead of independent environments.
+Landscape planning was originally used in the context of non-urban land use, but it has evolved to be commonly used to address urban, peri-urban, and rural environments and treat them as interconnected systems instead of independent environments.
 The field has evolved because scientists now understand that most landscapes exist as urbanized social–ecological systems which result from ecological processes and cultural practices and economic activities and institutional frameworks.